exterm/exterm.github.io/content/posts/2023-12-23-lib-is-for-libraries.md

 ## Complication: Autoloading

 In Rails versions before 7.1, `lib/` is not autoloaded, which means that if you want to use code from `lib/` in your application, you need to explicitly require it.
-While in theory this is a good thing because it makes a dependency explicit, requiring a file will add its contents to the global namespace.
+While in theory this is a good thing because it makes a dependency explicit, requiring a file explicitly will still add its contents to the global namespace.
 That means _requiring a file once, in one place, will make it available everywhere_, and implicit dependencies on it will creep in.
 So the advantage of explicit dependencies doesn't really exist in Rails apps in practice.
 Also, without autoloading, the code in `lib/` will not be reloaded after making changes locally, which is inconvenient.

 But you don't want to autoload all of `lib/` either.
 There's likely a lot of code in there that your application doesn't need to run in a production environment, like rake tasks.
 Autoloading it in development implies eagerloading in production, which would slow down application startup, use up additional memory, and potentially cause bugs in production.